30 Key Performance Indicators Examples for Better Business Performance

 4. Cost Of Goods Sold: By tallying all production costs for the product your company is selling, you can get a better idea of both what your product markup should look like and your actual profit margin.
 This information is key in determining how to outsell your competition.

 5. Day Sales Outstanding (DSO): Take your accounts receivable and divide them by the number of total credit sales.
 Take that number and multiply it by the number of days in the time frame you are examining.
 Congratulations—you’ve just come up with your DSO number!
-The lower the number, the better your organization is doing at collecting accounts receivable.
+The lower the number, the better your organization is at collecting accounts receivable.
 Run this formula every month, quarter, or year to see how you are improving.

 7. LOB Expenses Vs. Budget: Compare your actual overhead with your forecasted budget.
 Understanding where you deviated from your plan can help you create a more effective departmental budget in the future.